Donrwalsh/Angular/README.md

 >ng generate component heroes

 I actually made a typo here and needed to delete the component.
 There seems to be no cli command to destroy a component, so what I did was delete the folder under src/app and then modify app.modules.ts to remove references to the destroyed component (two places but highlighted due to missing directory).

+2. Displaying a list

+`*ngFor` is known as the *repeater directive*.

+`(click)="~~~"` is an example of [event binding](https://v7.angular.io/guide/template-syntax#event-binding) syntax.

+As part of adding the new 'selectedHero' display, when I put it above the list it breaks spectacularly.
+The tutorial intends for this to be placed below in which case it fails the expected way.
+Some sort of top-to-bottom cascade must be going on.

+`[class.selected]="hero === selectedHero"` is known as [class binding](https://v7.angular.io/guide/template-syntax#class-binding).